 In recent years, cybersecurity companies have further developed the security of email protection solutions in many ways.
 Many of the companies consistently use transport layer security (TLS or SSL) to encrypt communications via email services.
 This is the same technology used to protect the communications of online banking and other cloud services, making it a robust technology for email protection.

 There are additional measures that improve email security along the way.
 For instance, the installment of email security protocols (DMARC/DKIM/SPF) helps to prevent email scams, like spoofing and phishing, and ensure that legitimate emails are authenticated and delivered.

 Securing email recipient

 Although precautions are taken at the sender's end and in transit, there are still concerns at the receiving end that need addressing.

-Taking additional steps to further protect the email and ensure that the intended recipient is the one who opens and accesses the email is sensible.
+Taking additional steps to further protect the email and ensure that the intended recipient is the one who opens and accesses the secure email is sensible.
 For example, adding an extra step to the login process which only the intended recipient can complete with their mobile device or via strong authentication methods, such as bank-ID.
-Some of the modern security email solutions offer such options.
+Some of the modern secure email solutions offer such options.

 All-in-all, there are several technologies that can improve email security from the sender to the recipient.
-Finding the right solution that incorporates relevant security measures and is easy to adopt, both for sender and recipient, is the trick.
+Finding the right solution that incorporates relevant secure email measures and is easy to adopt, both for sender and recipient, is the trick.
 If employees are offered a solution that is cumbersome to use, they will take the easy way out and send conventional emails out thereby compromising the security and reputation of the organization.